MatiasCarabella/CommonAncestorFinder/README.md

 ## Installation

-To use PathCommonParent, ensure you have [Node.js](https://nodejs.org/) installed.
+To use CommonAncestorFinder, ensure you have [Node.js](https://nodejs.org/) installed.

-## Contributing

-We welcome contributions!
-Please read our [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License